yet-it-compiles/JP-Cripps-Bot/README.md

 ![command call snip](https://user-images.githubusercontent.com/43221618/130944745-fd25d690-5f3d-44df-9c8a-83c020fb2ad0.PNG)

 ## Planned Features
-- [ ] Sends a private message to a member 24 minutes after typing 'bhwagon' in the server, to let them know their cooldown is up.
 - [ ] Displays at the bottom of '!wagonSteal' the total amount of wagons stolen during the time call xx.
 - [ ] Create a command to view the total number of wagon steals.
 - [ ] Auto-update channel name to update total count.